 Confronting the computer

-Over the following years and with no desire to learn computing, I realised I had to broaden my understanding of computer aided signmaking had to broaden.
+Over the following years and with no desire to learn computing, I realised I had to broaden my understanding of computer-aided signmaking had to broaden.
 The software was primitive.
-Fundamental sign design principles were vital to continue making signs which were effective.
+Fundamental sign design principles were vital to continuing making effective signs.

-Without an understanding of layout, eye appeal and typefaces (all relevant to the work that I produce on every single project), a mundane and generic style is often produced.
+Without an understanding of layout, eye appeal, and typefaces (all relevant to the work that I produce on every single project), a mundane and generic style is often produced.
 To this day, I consider the aid of a computer as merely a tool with which my ideas can be constructed with.
 I also know that without the technology, we would not have survived the huge shift in the signmaking industry.
 Nor should learning ever stop.

 Hand lettering in Dundee became scarcer too.
 Signwriters were hanging up their brushes and apprenticeships disappeared.

 At 18, I began studying graphic design at Dundee College.
 Learning about visual aspects of branding and print production, I was taught how design agencies operated.
 With advancing technologies within the sign industry too, new opportunities were arising.

 Pivoting and wrapping

 My vision for how our business would position itself was changing.
 I sought to focus more on creating visual identities for our customers.
 We would not only letter their vehicle or shop sign but provide logo and stationery designs for their marketing too.

 Vinyl wrapping buses in advertising was a major part of the contract.
 A new set of skills were learned, and a new industry was emerging from signmaking.
 The increasing interest in vehicle wrapping meant learning more about materials and application techniques.

 Mainly in Aberdeen, we wrapped hundreds of bus rears and had a team of installers.
 The team now also covered Fife bus depots as the contract increased in capacity.

 I concentrated on what we called ‘The Workshop side of things’ (signs, vehicles, shops, graphics) whilst my dad worked mainly on the bus advertising.

 In doing so, I developed a keen interest in logo design.
 As well as experimenting with type and painting techniques.
-The creative aspects of signmaking and design is what I enjoy the most.
+The creative aspects of signmaking and design are what I enjoy the most.